Nitesh Chawla

 Nitesh V. Chawla is a computer scientist and data scientist currently serving as the Frank M. Freimann Professor of Computer Science and Engineering at the University of Notre Dame.
 He is the Founding Director of the Lucy Family Institute for Data & Society.
 Chawla's research expertise lies in machine learning, data science, and network science.
 He is also the co-founder of Aunalytics, a data science software and cloud computing company.
-Chawla is a Fellow of the: American Association for the Advancement of Sciences (AAAS), Association for Computing Machinery (ACM), Association for the Advancement of Artificial Intelligence, Asia Pacific Artificial Intelligence Association, and Institute of Electrical and Electronics Engineers (IEEE).
+Chawla is a Fellow of the: American Association for the Advancement of Sciences (AAAS), Association for Computing Machinery (ACM), Association for the Advancement of Artificial Intelligence (AAAI), Asia Pacific Artificial Intelligence Association, and Institute of Electrical and Electronics Engineers (IEEE).
 He has received multiple awards, including the 1st Source Bank Commercialization Award in 2017, Outstanding Teaching Award (twice), IEEE CIS Early Career Award, National Academy of Engineering New Faculty Award, and the IBM Big Data Award in 2013.
-One of Chawla's most recognized publications, with a citation count of over 30,000, is the research paper titled "SMOTE: Synthetic Minority Over-sampling Technique."
-Chawla's research has garnered a citation count of over 81,000 and an H-index of 89.
+One of Chawla's most recognized publications, with a citation count of over 42,000, is the research paper titled "SMOTE: Synthetic Minority Over-sampling Technique."
+Chawla's research has garnered a citation count of over 91,000 and an H-index of 91.